MikeTheDA/World-Population-Project-v2/README.md

 5. **Stable or Minimal Growth**
    - Some countries like Germany (16%), Italy (17%), and Sweden (41%) have relatively stable or minimal growth rates.
 This is typically due to lower birth rates and higher standards of living that influence demographic changes.

-### Insights

-- Economic Factors: Rapidly growing economies or countries with high levels of migration often show extreme population growth.
-This is evident in the high growth rates in the Middle East and certain Caribbean islands.
-- Healthcare and Birth Rates: High growth rates in Africa are largely attributed to improvements in healthcare and high birth rates.
-- Demographic Challenges: Declining growth rates in Eastern Europe and some Western countries highlight issues related to aging populations and emigration.